prof-rossetti/nyu-info-2335-201706/projects/shopping-cart/project.md

     !.gitignore

+See [Python file managment](/notes/programming-langugages/python/file-management.md) for examples of how to write to file.

 ##### Handle Pricing per Pound

 For students desiring even more optional further exploration, add a new product to the list.
 Name it "Professor Rossetti's Bananas" and assign it other attribute values as desired.
 Assign it a price of `0.79`, but add another attribute called something like `price_per` to indicate the item is priced per "pound".
 Update all the other product dictionaries to match the new structure, indicating they are priced per "item".
 Finally, when running the program, if the clerk inputs the identifier of the bananas (or any other item that is priced by pound), the program should ask the clerk to input the number of pounds (e.g. `2.2`), then the program should calculate the price accordingly.